 Find yourself transported from a sophisticated French lounge to a pumping nightclub party at Blanc de Blanc Encore.
 Adding more dates to its show-stopping run at The West End Electric Theatre, get ready to be amazed at the world’s finest acrobatic talent, great tunes, big laughs, lots of skin and more than a few surprises.
 To find out more and buy tickets head to Blanc de Blanc’s website here.

-Sunshine Coast bound this weekend?
+Sunshine Coast bound this long-weekend?
 Be sure to make a trip to check out the brand-new Mater Prize Home in Eumundi – aka your dream home!
 The spectacular property features a four-bedroom main house with a gourmet kitchen, study, hybrid fireplace and elegant vaulted ceilings, plus an outdoor entertaining area, sparkling pool and spa.
 There’s also a charming two-bedroom self-contained cottage, a huge shed with a new ride-on mower and a Toyota Prado Kakadu in the driveway – and it could all be yours!
-The incredible prize home is open until Friday June 20 (closed on Anzac Day).
+The incredible prize home is open until Friday June 20.

 Fresh-local produce, bespoke goodies and street food snacks all await at Brisbane’s weekly markets.
 Kelvin Grove Village Market, Jan Powers Farmers Markets, Nundah Farmers Markets, West End Markets, Riverside Markets and the Redcliffe Markets are open and trading this weekend.
-Better get your tote bag ready!
+Get that tote bag ready!